Pulitzer Prize General Non Fiction Winner

 Summary

-A reported study of how three post-communist countries—Czechoslovakia, Poland, and East Germany—wrestled with the moral and legal aftermath of dictatorship.
+A reported study of how three formerly communist countries — Czechoslovakia, Poland, and East Germany — wrestled with the moral and legal aftermath of dictatorship.
 Rosenberg interviews informers, dissidents, and judges, asking how societies reckon with citizens who collaborated with repressive regimes without tearing themselves apart.
-The book illuminates the uncomfortable trade-offs between justice, memory, and reconciliation in transitional democracies.
+The book illuminates the uncomfortable compromises between justice, memory, and reconciliation in transitional democracies.

 ”